Wanborough, Wiltshire: History

 In three charters of the ninth century Wanborough is recorded as Wenbeorg.
 In the Domesday Book it is Wemberge, the 'm' being an evident mistake for 'n'.

 The Anglo-Saxon Chronicle records that a battle was fought in 592 AD between Ceawlin, King of Wessex and the Britons, at a place called Woddesbeorge or Wodnesbeorge, ("Woden's borough").
 This has given rise to considerable speculation as to whether the battle took place at Wanborough in Wessex, or in Staffordshire at Wednesbury (Wodnesbeorge, or "Woden's borough").

 The antiquarian and historian W. H. Duignan stated in 1902: "Now it is impossible it can be Wanborough [...]
 'Wen' [in Wenbeorg], in the ninth century, could not represent an original Woden.
 There is only one Wednesbury in England[...]and I suggest that the Woddesbeorge of three versions of the Chronicle is an error for Wodnesbeorge."
 Modern place-name scholarship tends to agree that the battle took place at Wednesbury.
 The alternative view is that the battle took place at Adam's Grave near Alton Barnes.

 Parish church

 The Church of England parish church of Saint Andrew is unusual in having a spire at one end and a tower at the other.
 There are only three parish churches with this feature in the UK.
 The others are at nearby Purton and at Ormskirk, Lancashire.

 Amenities

-The village has a primary school but no shops.
-The village has five public houses: The Brewers Arms; The New Calley Arms; The Cross Keys; The Harrow; and The Plough.
-There was a sixth pub called The Black Horse which closed in 2012.

-Foxhill had one public house, The Shepherd's Rest, which has re-opened as a restaurant serving Indian cuisine and renamed "The Burj".
+The village has a primary school.

 There is a monthly farmers' market in the village hall on the third Saturday of every month, except August where is replaced by the Wanborough Show.